 This post is not about race, but it’s about how this type of thinking negatively affects many aspects of these girls lives.

-These girls are all in counseling because of anger, self-esteem and depression problems.
-If I didn’t like my skin complexion, the texture of my hair or my self, I would feel ugly, worthless, angry and sad all the time too.
+These girls are all in counseling because of anger, self-esteem and depression issues.
+If I didn’t like my skin complexion, the texture of my hair or my self, I would have problems with anger, self-esteem and depression too.

-I will continue working with these girls on accepting and loving themselves and plan on showing them this video (below) during our next meeting, in hopes that it will help open up their eyes to some of the subliminal messages they have been receiving about themselves.
+I will continue working with these girls on accepting and loving themselves and plan on showing them this video (below) during our next group session, in hopes that it will help open up their eyes to some of the subliminal messages they have been receiving about themselves.

 The video is only about ten minutes, if you have the time, take a look at it and tell me what you think.
 It talks about the Clark Doll Experiment, but it goes deeper with a personal touch.